A Glimpse at Tony’s Journey

 Growing Up

 After waking up, Tony faced harsh side effects from the medicines he had been given.
 With his supportive family helping him every step of the way Tony slowly recovered from the stressful endeavor.
-After extensive research, a Cleveland clinic did a study and found that the hemorrhaging was the result of a mold inside their house.
+The cause was unknown, there were many medical tests done at Cincinnati Children’s Hospital, and the Cleveland Clinic was consulted.
+Eventually, it was determined that airborne spores from a black mold in the house were causing his lungs to bleed.
 This stressful time was difficult for the Cossentino family but together they packed their belongings and moved to a new home.
 After moving, the Cossentino’s were grateful that the mold-induced issues cleared up for Tony.

 Connecting with St. Louis Center